valiantlynx/ai-video-maker/README.md

 ## Automatic YouTube Uploading 🎥

-MoneyPrinter now includes functionality to automatically upload generated videos to YouTube.
+ai-video-maker now includes functionality to automatically upload generated videos to YouTube.

 To use this feature, you need to: